RobertsLab/sams-notebook/_posts/2022/2022-02-07-Transcriptome-Assembly---Genome-guided-C.virginica-Adult-Gonad-OA-RNAseq-Using-Trinity-on-Mox.md

 #### RESULTS

 Runtime was lengthy at almost 10 days.
 NOTE: The runtime screencap indicates the job _failed_.
-Although technically true, the job failed after the Trinity assembly was completed during a command to `rsync` the finished files to anotehr directory on Mox.
+Although technically true, the job failed after the Trinity assembly was completed during a command to `rsync` the finished files to another directory on Mox.
 So, it's all good!

 ![screencap of C.virginica gonad transcriptome assembly runtime on Mox](https://github.com/RobertsLab/sams-notebook/blob/master/images/screencaps/20220212_cvir_trinity-gg_adult-oa-gonad_assembly-1.0_runtime.png?raw=true)